 ID Risk driver Description Potential impact Timefram e Direct/ Indirec t Likelihoo d Magnitud e of impact BMF0 1 Internation al agreement s This consideration is based on risk analysis of BM&FBOVESPA's trades in congruence with the likely political and regulatory developments of impacts of climate change on the global market, if a new commitment period under the Kyoto Protocol is agreed upon between the parties whereby the Annex II countries set goals to reduce GHG emissions and are under commitment.
-An eventual imposition of regulatory targets for emissions reduction may result in changing the competitiveness of the domestic market against the international market, as such measures would lead to higher costs in the operations of the companies affected, and could eventually have some sort of impact on the value and liquidity of their shares.
-This Reduced demand for goods/service s 1-5 years Indirect (Client) About as likely as not Medium BMF0 2 Carbon taxes consideration is based on risk analysis of demand for goods/service 1-5 years Indirect (Client) About as likely as not Medium
+An eventual imposition of regulatory targets for emissions reduction may result in changing the competitiveness of the domestic market against the international market, as such measures would lead to higher costs in the operations of the companies affected, and could eventually have some sort of impact on the value and Reduced demand for goods/service s 6-10 years Indirect (Client) About as likely as not Medium

-ID Risk driver Description Potential impact Timefram e Direct/ Indirec t Likelihoo d Magnitud e of impact BM&FBOVESPA's trades in congruence with the likely political and regulatory developments of impacts of climate change on the global market.
+ID Risk driver Description Potential impact Timefram e Direct/ Indirec t Likelihoo d Magnitud e of impact liquidity of their shares.
+BMF0 2 Carbon taxes This consideration is based on risk analysis of BM&FBOVESPA's trades in congruence with the likely political and regulatory developments of impacts of climate change on the global market.
 On a national scale, a trend is observed toward carbon pricing through various mechanisms, with a clearer interest in market pricing mechanisms either on a state or national level.
 However, in the case of São Paulo State, which boasts the largest concentration of companies in Brazil, public fees and taxes are mentioned as viable options for carbon pricing.
-Law No. 13.798 enacted in São Paulo State, which sets forth the State Policy on Climate Change, stipulates: Article 22 - For the purpose of this Act, the Executive Power shall: If set public fees, tariffs, taxes and other types of charges for business activities emitting greenhouse gases; An eventual imposition of regulatory government fees and taxes on GHG emissions may result in changing the competitiveness
+Law No. 13.798 enacted in São Paulo State, which sets forth the State Policy on Climate Change, stipulates: Article 22 - For the purpose of this Act, the Executive Power shall: II - Set public fees, tariffs, taxes and other types of charges for business activities emitting greenhouse gases; An eventual imposition of Reduced demand for goods/service s 1-5 years Indirect (Client) About as likely as not Medium